vzeizer/CourseraFlask/README.md

 ### Task 4: Package the application

-- 4a: Screenshot of the successfully created EmotionDetection.
+- 4a: Screenshot of the successfully created Emotion Detection package.
 ![Logo](images/4a_packaging.png)

-- 4b: Screenshot of the test packaged by using a phrase: " I hate working long hours" and verifying that its output is **"anger"**.
+- 4b: Screenshot of the test packaged by using a phrase: "I hate working long hours" and verifying that its most likely output is **"anger"**.
 ![Logo](images/4b_packaging_test.png)